DolicaAkelloEgwel/learnmeahaskell/notes.md

                         then x
                         else doubleMe x
 ```
 if-statements are expressions and return values.
+The else statement is _mandatory_, so every if-statement will
+return something.